David Gauld (mathematician)

 David Barry Gauld ONZM (born 28 June 1942) is a New Zealand mathematician.
 He is a professor of mathematics at the University of Auckland.

 Biography

-Within mathematics, Gauld works in set-theoretic topology, with emphasis on applications to non-metrisable manifolds and topological properties of manifolds close to metrisability.
+Within mathematics, Gauld works in set-theoretic topology with emphasis on applications to non-metrisable manifolds and topological properties of manifolds close to metrisability.
 Gauld has authored two monographs and over 70 research papers.

 Gauld was born on 28 June 1942 in Inglewood and grew up there.
 He was educated at Wanganui Technical College, Inglewood High School and New Plymouth Boys’ High School, and later obtained his BSc and MSc degrees with first-class honours in mathematics from the University of Auckland.

 Awarded a Fulbright Grant, he completed his PhD in topology, in the University of California, Los Angeles, supervised by Robion Kirby.
 He was Head of the Department of Mathematics for 15 years and Assistant Vice-Chancellor (Research) for two-and-a-half years at the University of Auckland.

+Notable students of Gauld include Sina Greenwood.